-But the one who never acts selfishly, who gives one’s own surplus to others, who performs deeds not for the sake of glory, who lives with calm, without earthly passions, who submerges into the tender and subtle calm of Tao and helps deserving people on this Path, such a person becomes similar to Tao.
+But the one who never acts selfishly, who gives one’s own surplus to others, who performs deeds not for the sake of glory, who lives with calm and without worldly passions, who submerges into the tender and subtle calm of Tao and helps deserving people on this Path, such a person becomes similar to Tao.

-78. Water is gentle and yielding.
-Yet, it destroys the hard.
-Nothing compares to it in overcoming the hard.
+78. Water is gentle and yielding, yet it erodes away that which is hard.
+Nothing compares to it in overcoming that which is hard.

 Gentle and tender overcome hard and coarse.
 Only wise people understand the essence of this statement…

-79. Big emotional resentment has consequences.
-Calm can be regarded as goodness.
+79. A big emotional disturbance has consequences.
+That is why calm can be regarded as good.